sarteko/QG-Live-Map-Evo_V1.1/README.md

 - ✅ Restored the ability to view BLUFORCE AI
 - ✅ Added ability to view (with red cross) player or drone laser designators.
 The name of the player or drone is included between the {}

+## Versione 1.5

+- ✅ When you access Change Map Location, if you right-click a player, some minimal information about their health and GPS coordinates will appear in the top right corner.
+(30/10/2025)

 ## 🤝 Credits

 **Based on mod by**: Z.A.M.
 Arma